elugens/hello-javascript/docs/browser-related-questions/forms-controls/forms-events.md

     let input = document.getElementById('myInput').value;
     if(input === '') {
         event.preventDefault();
-        alert('Input field cannot be empty!');
+        console.log('Input field cannot be empty!');
     }
 });
 ```

 In this example, the form's submit event is intercepted and checked if the input field with the ID 'myInput' is empty.
-If it is, the form submission is prevented, and an alert is displayed.
+If it is, the form submission is prevented, and a log is displayed in the console.

   </div>
   </div>